ufs-community/uwtools/README.md

 ## Documentation
 The inline-documentation docstring standard (using the [NumPy](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard) convention) will be used to describe modules, funtions, classes and methods for inline code documentation.

-Documentation is automatically generated when [develop](https://github.com/ufs-community/workflow-tools/tree/develop) is updated and available [here](https://ufs-community.github.io/workflow-tools/).
+Documentation is automatically generated through [Read the Docs](https://readthedocs.org/) when [develop](https://github.com/ufs-community/workflow-tools/tree/develop) is updated and available [here](https://unified-workflow.readthedocs.io/en/latest/).